 But everything changed once I made my first screen door for the front of the house.
 With my now larger arsenal of having a Kreg Jig on hand (here’s how to build with one), and added window screen tools, the possibility of building my own window screen suddenly became a thing!

 I had no idea if my little DIY window screen brainstorm would work, but here was my thought process…

 A possible solution:

-A window screen that was easy to make for any diyer (me) was desired for this two-handled window.
+I’d create a custom window screen frame that was easy to make for any diyer (ahem.. me) to make for this two-handled window.